distribusion/retailer_api_documentation/source/includes/_cancellations.md

 }
 ```

 This endpoint enables users to retrieve detailed information about the cancellation conditions of a specific booking.
-Note that not all marketing carriers offer cancellations and that in some case, the cancellation `fee` do not reflect the flexibility of the terms and conditions due to technical reasons.
+Note that not all marketing carriers offer cancellations, and that in some case, the cancellation `fee` do not reflect the flexibility of the terms and conditions due to technical reasons.
 The current workflow only allows a full (or partial) refund of the booking, no options for vouchers are currently available.

 ### HTTP Request